Sports Coach Logo Sports Coach Training Principles Fitness Components

 Interval Training improves oxygen utilization

-The measure of oxidative capacity is known as VO2 max, which is the maximum amount of oxygen the muscles can take from the blood and use.
+The measure of oxidative capacity is VO2 max, which is the maximum amount of oxygen the muscles can take from the blood and use.
 Studies indicate that interval training significantly increases the ability to use oxygen by 100%.

 Interval Training saves time

-Martin Gibala is the chairperson for the Department of Kinesiology at McMaster University of Hamilton, Ontario, Canada where extensive research has been performed on short-burst or interval training.
+Martin Gibala is the chairperson for the Department of Kinesiology at McMaster University of Hamilton, Ontario, Canada, where extensive research has been performed on short-burst or interval training.
 Along with his colleagues, Martin Gibala published a study a few years ago that found that interval training for one and a half hours each week, including breaks for rest, produced the same results over six weeks as regular endurance training for close to five hours every week.

 Interval Training improves the ability to burn fat